 When a paper is accepted for review, it is sent to two gnovis peer reviewers.
 These are generally current students and alumni of the CCT program; they will read the project critically, paying close attention to both style and content and return it with commentary to the gnovis editorial team.
 If it meets gnovis’ editorial standards, the project is given back to the author for necessary revisions.
 Once necessary revisions are made to the satisfaction of the author and the gnovis editorial team, the project goes through a final evaluation by the staff before copyediting and publishing.
 Journal issues are published in the Fall and Spring of each year.
 Authors whose work is selected for publication will receive a printed copy of the journal.
 In addition, the article will be permanently published and archived through Digital Georgetown.
 Each published author will also be invited to present his or her research to students and faculty of Georgetown’s Communications, Culture & Technology program and to the other authors at a special reception in Washington, DC.

 gnovis accepts blog posts from anyone with a scholarly perspective.
 To get started, contact our staff at email@example.com.
 Tell us something about yourself.
 We will send you registration information and schedule a day to publish.

 Digital / Multimedia Projects

-gnovis accepts digital projects on an ongoing basis.
+gnovis accepts digital projects and design submissions on an ongoing basis.
 Projects are not formally peer-reviewed, but are screened for quality and appropriateness by our editorial staff.
 Scholars wishing to share their digital work with the gnovis community are encouraged to post them on Vimeo, YouTube, SlideShare, or other free services, then send us a URL and a short statement to accompany your project.